mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/6-Add-Schedule-to-Draft.md

 1. Log into User's account.
 2. Type a message in the DM/GM/Channel post text box to create a Draft message.
-3. Goto Drafts page.
+3. Go to Drafts page.
 4. Verify the Draft is created and has channel name and date of creation.
 5. Hover on the Draft.
 6. Click on the Schedule icon.
 7. Verify a modal to select Date and time appears.
 8. Select a Future date and click on `Schedule` button.
 9. Verify the message is not seen under Drafts tab.
-10. Goto Scheduled tab.
+10. Go to Scheduled tab.
 11. Verify the Scheduled message appears on the top.
-12. GOto the DM/GM/Channel where the draft was created.
+12. Go to the DM/GM/Channel where the draft was created.
 13. Verify the message post is not typed in the text box.